Tensor Product Structure Geometry under Unitary Channels: Quantum Many-body Models

 \section{Quantum Many-body Models}

 In this section we utilize numerical simulations to study the behavior of the TPS distance $\Phi(\mathscr{A},\mathcal{U})$ for prototypical models of quantum many-body systems in 1D.
+The code used to produce the numerical data is available online \cite{Andreadakis_Python_Code_TPS}.
 We will consider the following types of Hamiltonian interactions with open boundary conditions: \begin{enumerate}[I.] \item {Transverse-field Ising model (TFIM) for $N$ qubits:

 We consider various choices for the coupling constants $h,\, g_i$ that exhibit distinct dynamical behavior.
 Specifically, (i) for $h,g_i=g \neq 0$, the model is non-integrable \cite{kimBallisticSpreadingEntanglement2013}, (ii) for $h=0,\, g_i=g \neq 0$ ,the model is integrable by mapping to free fermions via a Jordan Wigner transformation \cite{liebTwoSolubleModels1961,pfeutyOnedimensionalIsingModel1970}, (iii) for $h=0, \, g_i$ disordered, the model exhibits Anderson localization \cite{andersonAbsenceDiffusionCertain1958} , (iv) for $h \neq 0, \, g_i$ disordered, the model exhibits many-body localization (MBL) \cite{nandkishoreManyBodyLocalizationThermalization2015}.} \item {Temperley-Lieb (TL) model \cite{Aufgebauer_2010} for $N$ qutrits: